Connect with others who understand.

 The prognosis (outlook) for PNH has improved greatly in recent decades.
 In the past, people with PNH lived for an average of 10 to 22 years after the condition developed.
 However, complement inhibitors now help people live longer.
 Some experts predict that people with PNH now live as long as those without the condition, although additional studies are needed.

 Various factors may also affect your individual prognosis.
 For example, you may have a poor prognosis if you also have aplastic anemia or MDS.
-If you’re diagnosed with PNH, ask your doctor about what to expect based on your own health considerations.
+If you’re diagnosed with PNH, ask your hematology specialist (doctor who treats blood disorders) about what to expect based on your own health considerations.

 Find Your Team